jmsaborido/navbar-jquery/README.md

 ```JS
     $("insert your container here").menu("init");
 ```
-In the first field you should put the container that you want to put the menu
+In the first field you should put the container that you want to put the navbar

-If it's the first menu that you have created it will be created the first list.
+If it's the first navbar that you have created it will be created the first list.

 So when you want to add a section to the Nth list you use